jcsteh/nvda-llamaCpp/readme.md

 - License: GNU General Public License

 This add-on allows you to use llama.cpp to obtain image descriptions and ask follow-up questions using AI models which support this.
-This is done locally on your computer; no data is sent to the internet.
+This can be done locally on your computer, in which case no data is sent to the internet.

 So far, this has been tested with the [LLaVA-1.5](https://llava-vl.github.io/) model.
 However, any multi-modal model which supports image description should work.

-## Usage Instructions
+## Local Usage Instructions
 Currently, you need to download and run llama.cpp and the appropriate model yourself.
 The add-on will not do this for you.